Why Did Jesus HAVE To Die? "Without the shedding of blood there is no forgiveness" (Heb. 9:22).

 May your walk with Jesus come to be such that hearing and following His voice is second nature to you.

-Paul's Thorn In The Flesh "To keep me from becoming conceited because of these surpassingly great revelations,
+"To keep me from becoming conceited because of these surpassingly great revelations,

-there was given me a thorn in my flesh, a messenger of Satan, to torment me".
+there was given me a thorn in my flesh, a messenger of Satan, to torment me"

 2 Cor.
 12:7.